 9. Is proof of language proficiency required for admission of international students?

 All students must submit proof of language proficiency.
-We accept TOEFL, IELTS, DET and PTE.
-Please review our full language proficiency policy on the second page of our International Student Information sheet.
+There are various ways to satisfy language proficiency.
+We accept TOEFL, IELTS, DET and PTE but you may also meet it depending on if you have completed a degree or an equivalent English composition course.
+Please review our full language proficiency policy on the second page of our International Student information sheet.

 10. Does Shenandoah offer conditional admission for students who do not meet language proficiency?